-Wash your hands with soap and water for 20 seconds.
+Wash your hands with soap and warm water for 20 seconds.
 If soap and water are not available, use a hand sanitizer with at least 60% alcohol.
 Put on disposable gloves.
 Check the child's temperature, reaching around the partition or through the window.
-Make sure your face stays behind the barrier at all times during the screening.
+Always make sure your face stays behind the barrier during the screening.